 Zalando is Europe’s leading online platform for fashion and lifestyle.
 The range includes almost 2,000 world-famous brands as well as various local and self-designed labels.
 Zalando’s logistics network with five central logistics centres enables efficient delivery to all customers throughout Europe.
 Zalando is convinced that the triad of fashion, technology and logistics offers its customers and brand partners added value.
-Several Magazino robots have been in use at Zalando since summer 2018.
+Since 2018 the fleet at Zalando has grown to eight TORU robots.

 Magazino develops and builds perception-controlled, mobile robots.
 As the largest Advanced Robotics team in Europe, we revolutionize the world of intralogistics together with our customers.